 Using estimates derived from Treasury Inflation-Protected Securities (TIPS) markets, described in a technical appendix, this weekly report provides two measures of the probability of consumer price index (CPI) deflation through 2021.

-The 2015–20 and 2016–21 deflation probabilities have remained at 0 percent since November 3 and January 17, respectively.
+The 2016–21 deflation probability was 2 percent on April 19.
+It had been 0 percent for all but one day between January 18 and April 13.
+The 2015–20 deflation probability was 3 percent on April 19, up from 1 percent on April 12.
 These 2015–20 and 2016–21 deflation probabilities, measuring the likelihoods of net declines in the consumer price index over the five-year periods starting in early 2015 and early 2016, are estimated from prices of the five-year Treasury Inflation-Protected Securities (TIPS) issued in April 2015 and April 2016 and the 10-year TIPS issued in July 2010 and July 2011.
-We will continue updating the deflation probabilities file and chart weekly but will discontinue social media and update alerts until probabilities move above 0 percent.

 Click and drag your cursor over a date range to zoom in.
 A double-click on the chart will reset the zoom.